Not technically a ‘biography’, since the wonderful Miss Piggy is a fictional character, but as close as we can get …

 “She grew up in a small town in Iowa; her father died when she was young, and her mother wasn’t that nice to her.
 She had to enter beauty contests to survive, as many single women do.
 She has a lot of vulnerability which she has to hide, because of her need to be a superstar.”

 In The Great Muppet Caper Piggy proves she has a talent for tap dancing, seemingly without knowing it.
-She and Kermit also kiss (on the lips, yet slightly covered) while Miss Piggy is a prisoner in jail, turning out Miss Piggy is wearing Kermit’s fake mustache, and Kermit has X-marks on his upper lip.
+She and Kermit also kiss (on the lips, yet slightly covered) while Miss Piggy is a prisoner in jail.
+It turns out Miss Piggy is wearing Kermit’s fake mustache, and Kermit has X-marks on his upper lip.

-Eventually in the films, Kermit started returning her affections and (unwittingly) married her in The Muppets Take Manhattan (though subsequent events suggest that it was only their characters in the movie that married, and that their relationship is really the same as ever.)
+Eventually in the films, Kermit started returning her affections and (unwittingly) married her in The Muppets Take Manhattan.
+Although subsequent events suggest that it was only their characters in the movie that married.

 Miss Piggy, along with Kermit, was featured on a pair of Adidas shoes under the “Adicolor” line first introduced in 1983.
 The shoe is generally pink and features Miss Piggy on the side along with her signature.
 Unlike Kermit’s Adicolor shoes, Miss Piggy’s doesn’t have a quote.
 (Kermit’s feature the quote, “It’s not easy bein’ green”.)

 Miss Piggy was featured on NBC’s Today Show on Meredith Vieira’s first day.
-Miss Piggy told Vieira to keep her hands off Matt Lauer, and Vieira jokingly made a reference to bacon and ham.
+She told Vieira to keep her hands off Matt Lauer, and Vieira jokingly made a reference to bacon and ham.

 Miss Piggy has a pet poodle, Foo-Foo.